Michael-Pytel/Michael-Pytel/README.md

 Here is a showcase of my latest projects and achievments. <br>
 I am a Data Science student at the faculty of Mathematics and Information Science at Warsaw University of Technology. <br>

 I like working with data and take up complex challenges.
 My latest discovery Computer Vision and LLMs.
-At the moment, I am working on projects regarding the CV. <br>
 ##
 ---